Two young children point at sea lion swimming past viewing window

 Scientific name: Zalophus californianus

-Woburn Safari Park is home to two female sea lions; Kira and Leoni.
+Woburn Safari Park is home to three female sea lions; Kira, Leoni and Gala.

 The sea lions can be seen in the Foot Safari where they have access to their outdoor pools at Sea Lion Beach and their six indoor pools at Sea Lion Cove.
 Check out the timetable to get to know them better in their daily demos!